 Digital Art

-Digital art refers to creative content created in digital or virtual mediums such as music and films, paintings and images, etc. Artists, collectors and enthusiasts buy and sell it, however it remains vulnerable to theft and counterfeiting.
+Digital art refers to creative content created in digital or virtual mediums such as music and films, paintings, and images, etc. Artists, collectors, and enthusiasts buy and sell it; however, it remains vulnerable to theft and counterfeiting.
 Digital art utilizes NFTs to generate a unique hash that sets each piece apart from others.
 Additionally, these digital tokens can be signed by artists in order to validate their authenticity.

 Licenses And Certifications